Mnux9/mnux9.github.io/posts/README.md

 - For the optocouplers i used a THT version because they have a smaller footprint than their SMD counterparts.

 ### Firmware
 - I used the openwch core for arduino IDE and made a simple firmware.
-On start it check for the adress jumpers and starts an i2c with the approiate address.
-After that it just waits for i2c traffic which trigers a function that interperts the messages and sets the PWM outputs.
+On start it check for the address jumpers and starts an i2c with the appropriate address.
+After that it just waits for i2c traffic which triggers a function that interprets the messages and sets PWM outputs.
 - A big problem with my first time trying to program a WCH chip was that i had no idea there were multiple kinds of programmers.
 The one i bought was just a WCH-Link, however for the CH32v003 i need a WCH-Link*E*.
 Oh well I ordered the right one and just developed the code on an UNO in the mean time.

 ### Circuitboard layout